dtarnawsky/cs-inappbrowser-cap/README.md

 ## About Authentication
 Launching from the app to either the inAppBrowser or system browser does not copy across any notion of cookies or authentication.
 It is a simple launch of a url, so if authentication is required it must be part of the url.

-An alternative is to have your application process urls: eg for a PDF link, have the application load the URL in an iFrame and use a PDF viewer web application, or use a component to display the PDF.
+An alternative is to have your application process urls: eg for a PDF link, have the application load the URL in an iFrame and use a PDF viewer web application, or use a component to display the PDF as in the sample.

-## Testing PR 755
+## Plugin Bugs
-This pull request has been merged into the plugin and ensure that "beforeload" event is triggered every time.
+There is a pull request ([PR 755](https://github.com/apache/cordova-plugin-inappbrowser/pull/755)) has not been merged into the official plugin (as of 9/17/2021) but it has been included in the local modified plugin in this repo.
+It ensures that "beforeload" event is triggered every time.

 ## Tracking Page Changes
 SPA applications do not reload the page when their router changes the page, so "beforeload" etc will not fire.
 Most SPA applications will change the url of the browser and we can track that using a `setInterval` function and comparing `location.href` to last time.
 If it has changed then we can fire the `postMessage` function to send the message back to our app.
 Take a look at `home.page.ts` for an example.